aquaULB/solving_pde_mooc/notebooks/RungeKutta.md

 **Exercise 2.** For the problem of a body in free fall, compare the solution obtained with the two stage Runge-Kutta scheme to the exact solution.
 Check that the method is second order for a finite time interval.

 **Exercise 3.** Solve the problem of a body in free fall using the RK4 method.

+**Exercise 4.** Solve again the equation of the harmonic oscillator using the RK4 method and show that the solution is not blowing up.